rishigogia/kcom/README.md

 This is a java based app used to dispense the optimal number of coins of various denominations

 ## Running the application
-The application is just the implementation of asked functions.
 There are some JUnit test cases written in order to test the functionality of the application, however it doesn't output anything.
 Following assumptions are made in order to execute this:
 * Java 7 is installed and JAVA_HOME and classpaths are set accordingly